funkypozzy/firmware/README.md

  - a wired connection to UART TX/RX pins and GND of the board
  - a computer (or a virtual machine) where to run UBUNTU 22.04 to build the firmware (I was not able to build the firmware with a Raspbian running on rpi4 or rpi5)
  - a computer where to run a TFTP server
- - a router where both the computer running the TFTP server and the ip camera can connect (to upload the new firmware connect the ip camera to the router with an ethernet cable since wifi is not yet activated)
+ - a router where both the computer running the TFTP server and the ip camera can connect (to upload the new firmware connect the ip camera to the router with an ethernet cable since wifi is not yet activated).
+You may also connect the camera directly to the ethernet port of to the computer if you know what you are doing...

 ## WHAT YOU NEED - SOFTWARE
 - a TFTP software as for example Tftpd64 (ensure firewall is not blocking the server)